Skip to content

 i2c drivers.
 That is the preferrable approach and allows for the drivers

-to have knowledge of the device info before the probe function gets
+to have knowledge of the device info before the common probe function gets

 Signed-off-by: Rodrigo Alencar <rodrigo.alencar@analog.com>